 Guided by research, the network provides leadership and a platform for planning, integrating and aligning services and supports so all children thrive.
 The work of Our Kids Network is focused on child development from birth to 18 years and is planned on evidence-based, strategic directions.
 Sector leaders from education, government, health, mental health and special needs, police services and the multicultural community provide direction and planning.
 Participating community agencies develop and implement initiatives and programs at the neighbourhood level.

 The Our Kids Network in Halton is comprised of a multidisciplinary coalition representing various professions, organizations and the community who are working together for the well being of children in Halton.
-The organizations that comprise the Our Kids Network include:
+The organizations and leaders who form the foundation of the Network include: